 Surprise each other

-When is the last time that you surprised your spouse with a gift?
-Research suggests couples need a 3:1 ratio of happiness to succeed in marriage and coming home with a little surprise at the end of a long day is a great place to start.
+When was the last time that you surprised your spouse with a gift?
+Research suggests couples need a 3:1 ratio of happiness to succeed in marriage, and coming home with a little surprise at the end of a long day is a great place to start.

 Gifts do not have to be expensive to be meaningful.
 A $1 rose from the corner store, your spouse’s favourite chocolate bar, or a bottle of champagne for no reason are all sweet and simple ways to remind your spouse that you care.